 Creating safer crossings at intersections of the local street network that cross arterial or collector roads will improve the mobility of residents.
-Improvements such as pedestrian refuges, complete ADA intersection ramps, reduced speed limits and longer traffic light intervals would further increase pedestrian safety at crossings.
+Improvements such as pedestrian refuges, complete ADA intersection ramps, and enhanced signals would further increase pedestrian safety at crossings.
+Retrofitting bike lanes from arterial streets to adjacent local streets identified as alternative low-stress routes would further enhance bike and pedestrian mobility and safety.